Douglas College > Student Services > Financial > Financial Aid > Awards > Commerce and Business Administration awards

 Envision Financial Douglas College Community Building Award

-The Envision Financial Douglas College Community Building Program has, since 2012, matched Marketing 3313 student teams, in the Faculty of Commerce and Business Administration, with non-profit agencies in need of assistance with marketing, communications, research, promotion, fund-raising, social media, websites and event planning.
+The Envision Financial Douglas College Community Building Program has, since 2012, matched Marketing student teams from the Faculty of Commerce and Business Administration with non-profit agencies in need of assistance with marketing, communications, research, promotion, fund-raising, social media, websites and event planning.
 Students benefit from gaining practical work experience, while community partners gain valuable business tools and strategies that build capacity.
-Students who receive this Award of Distinction must be actively engaged with the program as demonstrated by their project work and outcomes.
+Recipients of this award must be actively involved with this project.

 Eric (Bunny) Moffatt Memorial Award